timescale/docs/timescaledb/how-to-guides/update-timescaledb/update-timescaledb-2.md

 Whenever possible, prefer the most recent supported version, PostgreSQL 12.
 Please see our [Upgrading PostgreSQL](/timescaledb/latest/how-to-guides/update-timescaledb/upgrade-postgresql/) guide for help.
 </highlight>

-#### Fix Continuous Aggregate Errors Before Upgrading
+#### Fix continuous aggregate errors before upgrading
 Before starting the upgrade to TimescaleDB 2.0, **we highly recommend checking the database log for errors related to failed retention policies that were occurring in TimescaleDB 1.x** and then either remove them or update them to be compatible with existing continuous aggregates.
 Any remaining retention policies that are still incompatible with the `ignore_invalidation_older_than` setting will automatically be disabled during the upgrade and a notice provided.

 <highlight type="tip">